Karate at the 2020 Summer Olympics: Kumite

 Two competitors face each other in a matted competition area of 8 x 8 m.
 Each match is competed for 3 minutes, unless one competitor amasses eight points more than their opponent.
 A competitor wins by amassing eight points more than their opponent or by gaining more points than their opponent in the allotted time of 3 minutes.
 In the event of a tie, the competitor who scored the first point is the winner.
 In the case of a scoreless bout, the winner will be declared by decision of the five judges.

-Scores vary from one to three points.